Posy Simmonds

 Rosemary Elizabeth "Posy" Simmonds MBE, FRSL (born 9 August 1945) is a British newspaper cartoonist, and writer and illustrator of both children's books and graphic novels.
-She is best known for her long association with The Guardian, for which she has drawn the series Gemma Bovery (2000) and Tamara Drewe (2005–06), both later published as books.
+She is best known for her long association with The Guardian, for which she drew the series Gemma Bovery (2000) and Tamara Drewe (2005–06), both later published as books.
 Her style gently satirises the English middle classes and in particular those of a literary bent.
 Both Gemma Bovery and Tamara Drew feature a "doomed heroine", much in the style of the eighteenth- and nineteenth-century gothic romantic novel, to which they often allude, but with an ironic, modernist slant.

 Early life

 Posy Simmonds was born in Berkshire on 9 August 1945, the daughter of Reginald A. C. Simmonds and Betty Cahusac.
 Her brother is the Conservative politician Richard Simmonds.
 She was educated at Queen Anne's School, Caversham.
 She studied at the Sorbonne before returning to London to attend Central School of Art & Design, where she received a BA in Art and Design.
 In 1974, she married Richard Graham Hollis.